meteotest/h5pySWMR/README.md

 h5pyswmr.redis_conn = redis.StrictRedis(host='localhost', port=6666, db=0)
 ```

+For performance reasons (after all, hdf5 is all about performance),
-For performance reasons, you may want to keep the redis server on the same machine.
+you may want to keep the redis server on the same machine.